MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/class-insights.md

 ## How to delete your data

 Education services stores student and educator actions performed in the context of a class team.
-This data is considered a comingled data set and therefore isn't automatically deleted from the service once student or educator user accounts are deleted from your organization.
+This data is considered a co-mingled data set and therefore isn't automatically deleted from the service once student or educator user accounts are deleted from your organization.

 > [!NOTE]
 > Deleting data has a negative impact on Insights' ability to analyze class team engagement over time.